29 excellent things to do in Cordoba, Spain

 Tapas tour of Córdoba

 🫒 Take a 2 hour tapas tour of Córdoba, exploring both the city and its cuisine.
 The tour ends on a roof top terrace with wine and beautiful views of the Mezquita.
+There are generally vegetarian options too.

 Visit the spa